fricklerhandwerk/smbc/README.md

 SMBC Comics Forum dweller [NeatNit](http://www.smbc-comics.com/smbcforum/memberlist.php?mode=viewprofile&u=45166) transcribed [a handful of strips](https://www.google.com/search?q=%22transcript+%28for+search+engines%29%22+site%3Asmbc-comics.com) which were *Proudly ignored since 1867*.

 [ohnorobot.com](https://www.ohnorobot.com) offers [keyword search for SMBC transcripts](https://www.ohnorobot.com/index.php?comic=137) - if you know how to get there.
 There seems to be no itemized view of the database, so there is no search engine indexing.
-It is currently not possible to register to <s>borrow</s> <s>share</s> unleash the existing transcripts...
-They seem to be high quality though.
+It is currently not possible to register to <s>borrow</s> <s>share</s> unleash the existing transcripts… They seem to be high quality though.

 ## Contributing